10 Signs Your Current Website Is Outdated and Needs to be Redesigned

 • Past events or publications that are no longer relevant

-• Circular click paths, so users end up back where they started when trying to complete a task
+• Circular click paths (users end up back where they started when trying to do a task)

 • Test content that someone forgot to remove from the website